 Study Icelandic / Libraries

-Longer courses and online studying
+Courses, language schools and online studying

 The school was established in 2020.
 It operates online only and all the material and approach to student care and communication is created with the online space as learning environment in mind.